 Now that your hair is straight, how do you maintain it during your sleep?
 Before you go to bed, carefully comb your tresses to one side, securing them with bobby pins as you go.
 Sweep your hair all the way around, so all of it is wrapped around your head.
-Once you’ve done this, wrap your mane with a silk scarf to avoid kinks, and more importantly, reduce friction and frizz.
-In the morning, when you unwrap your hair, it should be kink-free!
+Once you’ve done this, wrap your hair with a silk scarf to reduce friction.
+In the morning, simply unwrap your scarf and enjoy your new look!

 *RRPs are Unilever suggested retail prices only, it is at the discretion of the individual retailers to set the actual price.